Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Now you obviously aren’t going to see your dog waddling around like a duck or other waterfowl while they are on land, and that’s because they aren’t crafted in the same way.

 Dogs primarily are terrestrial, cursorial animals and so their bodies operate to get them across land as quickly as possible.
-Amphibious animals, like ducks or geese, are instead meant to live on both land and in water and therefore are blessed with thicker, wider webbed feet which allows them to navigate on wet terrain like mud and to propel themselves through the water.
+Amphibious animals, like ducks or geese, are instead meant to live on both land and in water and therefore are blessed with thicker, wider webbed feet which allow them to navigate on wet terrain like mud and to propel themselves through the water.

 Now that’s not to say that ducks and geese (and other animals such as frogs) get around as dexterously as your dog can.
 After all, they don’t have the gripping strength or ability that your pup does when he’s moving through the grass or climbing up a hill.